Installing a transmission-mounted PTO

 RELATED: Troubleshooting: PTO noise

-18. Refill transmission with manufacturer’s approved fluid and proper amount, then run engine for five to 10 minutes to check for leaks.
-With engine off re-torque the fasteners to appropriate settings.
+18. Refill the transmission with the manufacturer’s approved fluid and the proper amount, then run the engine for five to 10 minutes to check for leaks.
+With the engine off, re-torque the fasteners to the appropriate settings.

-20. If direct mounting a hydraulic pump weighing over 40 lbs. (weight includes fittings, oil, and unsupported hose sections), exceeding 12 in. in length, tandem or multiple section pumps, a high vibration engine, or off-road vehicles a rigid four-point support bracket needs to be installed.
-The bracket should be attached to the rear of the pump and to the transmission to support the pump, and to inhibit movement in all directions.
+20. If direct mounting a hydraulic pump weighing over 40 lbs. (weight includes fittings, oil, and unsupported hose sections), exceeding 12 in. in length, tandem or multiple section pumps, a high vibration engine, or off-road vehicles, a rigid four-point support bracket needs to be installed.
+The bracket should be attached to the rear of the pump and to the transmission to support the pump and inhibit movement in all directions.

-21. Add the PTO to the regular inspection routine of the application, and look for leaks and re-torque all mounting bolts, nuts, and cap-screws on a regular basis.
+21. Add the PTO to the regular inspection routine of the application, look for leaks, and re-torque all mounting bolts, nuts, and cap screws on a regular basis.

 RELATED: How to use the PTO Builder